idg10/ado-pipeline-templating/README.md

 ## Background

 [endjin.com](https://endjin.com) defines various reusable ADO pipeline templates at https://github.com/endjin/Endjin.RecommendedPractices.AzureDevopsPipelines.GitHub

-This repo contains experiments to see which techniques for reuse work, and which do not.
+The repo contains experiments that I'd like to perform without messing up any of those shared templates.
+This lets me discover which techniques for reuse work, and which do not, prior to making updates to that shared repo.

 ## Experiment: nesting step templates